mathsvisualization/random/README.md

 3. Modify the code to experiment.
 4. Share your own code via pull requests.

-## Contribution
-Feel free to add your own random code in any language you love.
-Just follow the folder structure and keep it clean.

 > **Note:** This repo is purely for education